MicrosoftDocs/VBA-Docs/api/Access.ChartSeries.MarkerType.md

 ---

-# ChartSeries.MarkerType Property (Access)
+# ChartSeries.MarkerType property (Access)

 Returns or sets the marker shape to use for data points when the effective chart type of a series is line-based.
-Read/write **[AcMarkerType](Access.AcMarkerType.md)** .
+Read/write **[AcMarkerType](Access.AcMarkerType.md)**.

 ## Syntax